bfuzzy1/Yaml2VST/README.md

 Yaml2VST is a tool for converting YAML configurations into [Verified Security Test](https://www.preludesecurity.com/blog/verified-security-tests-explained) (VST) code.
 It simplifies the process of generating security tests based on YAML-defined configurations, making it easy to automate and verify security-related tasks.

+---

+**Release: Alpha**

+Alpha Release: Yaml2VST is currently in its alpha release stage.
+This is an early version of the software, and as such, it is still under active development.
+Alpha releases are important for gathering user feedback and identifying potential issues.
+Users should note that features might change, and there might be some instability or bugs.
+As an alpha release user, your feedback is invaluable in shaping the future versions of Yaml2VST.

 ## Usage

 Yaml2VST is straightforward to use.
 You provide a YAML configuration file, and it generates VST code based on the hardcoded template provided in the source code.
-Here's an example of how to use it:
+Here's a brief example of how to use it:

 ```shell
 ./yaml2vst -yaml config.yaml